palantir/conjure-java/conjure-undertow-annotations/readme.md

 }
 ```

-For the above endpoint, calling `GET /path/foo/bar/baz` will be decoded to `["foo", "bar", "baz"]`.
-Note that unless
+For the above endpoint, calling `GET /path/foo/bar/baz` will decode the path parameter to `["foo", "bar", "baz"]`.
+Note
-configured differently, path segments will still be decoded.
-E.g. calling `GET /path/foo%2fbar` will be decoded to
+that unless configured differently, path segments will still be url decoded.
+E.g. calling `GET /path/foo%2fbar` will be
-`["foo/bar"]`.
+decoded to `["foo/bar"]`.

 ### Using Custom Serializer or Deserializers